NyanSwanAung/Pothole-Detection-using-MaskRCNN/train/README.md

 If you're new to TF Record, I recommend this great [article](https://medium.com/mostly-ai/tensorflow-records-what-they-are-and-how-to-use-them-c46bc4bbb564) from medium.

-However, I chose to use annotated dataset from this [repo](https://github.com/SamdenLepcha/Pothole-Detection-With-Mask-R-CNN/tree/master/place_in_object_detection) by SamdenLepcha.
+However, I chose to use annotated dataset which are .record formats from this [repo](https://github.com/SamdenLepcha/Pothole-Detection-With-Mask-R-CNN/tree/master/place_in_object_detection) by SamdenLepcha.

 ```python
 # download train.record